Registration and buffet lunch

 Innovation, science and technology: a policy perspective

-Prof. Patrick Aebischer, Neurodegenerative Studies Laboratory, EPFL and Former President of the EPFL, Switzerland.
+Prof. Patrick Aebischer, Neurodegenerative Studies Laboratory, EPF Lausanne and Former President of the EPFL, Switzerland.

 The responsibility of academia in translating research into innovation

 Prof. Maria Leptin, Director of EMBO, Heidelberg, Germany.

 Prof. Matthias Egger, President of the National Research Council of the SNSF, Bern, Switzerland.

 The contribution of basic research to innovation and growth

 Dr. B. Ravikumar, Vice President and Deputy Director of Research, Federal Reserve of St. Louis, USA.

 Openness, Protection and Technology Adoption

 Dinner by the Geneva lakeshore at Yvoire